barryclark/jekyll-now/_posts/2018-05-09-visualizing-neural-machine-translation-mechanics-of-seq2seq-models-with-attention.md

 <br />

-Second, an attention decoder does an extra step before processing its inputs.
-In order to focus on the parts of the input that are relevant to this decoding time step, the decoder does the following:
+Second, an attention <span class="decoder">decoder</span>  does an extra step before processing its inputs.
+In order to focus on the parts of the input that are relevant to this decoding time step, the <span class="decoder">decoder</span>  does the following:

- 1. look at the set of encoder hidden states it received -- each encoder hidden state is most associated with a certain word in the input sentence
+ 1. look at the set of encoder <span class="context"><span class="context">hidden states</span>s</span>  it received -- each <span class="encoder">encoder</span> <span class="context">hidden states</span>  is most associated with a certain word in the input sentence
- 1. give each hidden state a score (let's ignore how the scoring is done for now)
+ 1. give each <span class="context">hidden states</span>  a score (let's ignore how the scoring is done for now)
- 1. multiply each hidden state by its softmaxed score, thus amplifying hidden states with high scores, and drowning out hidden states with low scores
+ 1. multiply each <span class="context">hidden states</span>  by its softmaxed score, thus amplifying <span class="context">hidden states</span>  with high scores, and drowning out <span class="context">hidden states</span>  with low scores

 <video width="100%" height="auto" loop autoplay controls>